wireapp/wire-docs/src/how-to/install/wiab-staging.md

 ## Introduction

-**Wire in a Box (WIAB) Staging** is a demo installation of Wire running on a single physical machine using KVM-based virtual machines.
+**Wire in a Box (WIAB) Staging** is a staging installation of Wire running on a single physical machine using KVM-based virtual machines.
 This setup replicates the multi-node production Wire architecture in a consolidated environment suitable for testing, evaluation, and learning about Wire's infrastructure—but **not for production use**.

 > **Important:** This is a sandbox environment.
 Data from a staging installation **cannot be migrated to production**.
 WIAB Staging is designed for experimentation, validation, and understanding Wire's deployment model.